oracle/sales-cloud-with-paas-samples/lead-capture-sys-sso/README.md

 ## User and Role Setup:

 ### Setting up the Sample
-1. The Java Cloud Service - SaaS Extension and Oracle Sales Cloud instances should be associated.
-Refer to [Getting a JCS - SaaS Extension Subscription](http://www.oracle.com/pls/topic/lookup?ctx=clouddevportal&id=OCPSI-GUID-9C1BA413-EB5D-429C-AECA-4069995385EF) and [Security Strategies for JCS - SaaS Extension and Oracle Sales Cloud interactions](http://www.oracle.com/pls/topic/lookup?ctx=clouddevportal&id=OCPSI-GUID-19C1D17A-195D-4CB3-AD04-0224F629165B) for more details.
+1. The Oracle Java Cloud Service - SaaS Extension and Oracle Sales Cloud instances should be associated.
+Refer to [Learn About Signing Up for an Oracle Cloud Subscription](https://docs.oracle.com/pls/topic/lookup?ctx=en/solutions&id=GCSSL) and [Learn About Authorization Strategies for Oracle Java Cloud Service - SaaS Extension and Oracle SaaS Interactions](https://docs.oracle.com/pls/topic/lookup?ctx=en/solutions/call-java-cloud-soap-app-from-sales-cloud&id=GUID-19C1D17A-195D-4CB3-AD04-0224F629165B) for more details.
-2. For Java Cloud Service - SaaS Extension, a user with the *Java Administrator* Role to deploy an application to the Java Cloud Service - SaaS Extension instance is required.
-Refer to [Getting a JCS - SaaS Extension Subscription](http://www.oracle.com/pls/topic/lookup?ctx=clouddevportal&id=OCPSI-GUID-9C1BA413-EB5D-429C-AECA-4069995385EF) for more details about the *Java Administrator* Role.
+2. For Oracle Java Cloud Service - SaaS Extension, a user with the *Java Administrator* Role to deploy an application to the Oracle Java Cloud Service - SaaS Extension instance is required.
 Refer to Chapter 7, "Managing Users and Roles" in [Getting Started with Oracle Cloud](http://www.oracle.com/pls/topic/lookup?ctx=cloud&id=CSGSG166) for more details on creating users.

 ## Running the Sample